 The EU GDPR also prohibits the transfer of personal data from the EEA to the United States and most other countries that are not recognized as having "adequate" data protection laws by the European Commission unless the parties to the transfer have implemented specific safeguards to protect the transferred personal data.
-One of the primary safeguards allowing U.S. companies to import personal data from the EEA has been certification to the EU-U.S. Privacy Shield framework administered by the U.S. Department of Commerce.
+One of the primary safeguards allowing U.S. companies to import personal data from the EEA had been certification to the EU-U.S. Privacy Shield framework administered by the U.S. Department of Commerce.
 However, the European Court of Justice, or the ECJ, issued a decision in July 2020 which invalidated the EU-U.S. Privacy Shield framework for international transfers (Schrems II) and imposed further restrictions on the use of standard contractual clauses (SCCs) including, a requirement for companies to carry out a transfer privacy impact assessment, which among other things, assesses laws governing access to personal data in the recipient country and considers whether supplementary measures that provide privacy protections additional to those provided under the SCCs will need to be implemented to ensure an essentially equivalent level of data protection to that afforded in the EU.
 Following that decision, the Swiss Federal Data Protection and Information Commissioner (FDPIC) took a similar view and considered that data transfers based on the Swiss-U.S. Privacy Shield framework are no longer lawful (despite the fact that Schrems II is not directly applicable in Switzerland (unless the Swiss based company is subject to the EU GDPR) and the Swiss-U.S. Privacy Shield has not been officially invalidated).

-Further, the European Commission recently published new EU SCCs, which place onerous obligations on the contracting parties.
-At present, there are few, if any, viable alternatives to the SCCs.
-These developments could restrict our activities in the EEA/Switzerland, limit our ability to provide our products and services in the EEA/Switzerland, and/or increase our costs and obligations and impose limitations upon our ability to efficiently transfer personal data from the EEA/Switzerland to the United States.
+Further, the European Commission published new EU SCCs in June 2021, which place onerous obligations on the contracting parties.
+Therefore, until recently,, there were few, if any, viable alternatives to the SCCs.
+However, on 7 October 2022, the U.S. President introduced an Executive Order to facilitate a new Trans-Atlantic Data Privacy Framework which will act as a successor to the invalidated Privacy Shield.
+If approved by the European Commission and implemented, the agreement will facilitate the transatlantic flow of personal data and provide an alternative data transfer mechanism (in addition to SCCs and Binding Corporate Rules) for companies transferring personal data from the EU to the U.S. However, before parties rely on the new Framework, there are still legislative and regulatory steps that must be undertaken both in the U.S. and in the EU.
+Therefore, at present the new EU SCCs are still the primary safeguard available for personal data transfers from the EU to the U.S. As such, the current legal position could restrict our activities in the EEA/Switzerland, limit our ability to provide our products and services in the EEA/Switzerland, and/or increase our costs and obligations and impose limitations upon our ability to efficiently transfer personal data from the EEA/Switzerland to the United States.